All Products

 )

-• Method 2: Run the go get command to obtain the remote code package.
+• Method 2: Use the go get command to retrieve the remote code package.

 go get -u github.com/aliyun/aliyun-sdk-managed-credentials-providers-go/aliyun-sdk-managed-credentials-providers/aliyun-oss-go-sdk-managed-credentials-provider

-2. Create a client of OSS SDK for Go and call a cloud service.
+2. Retrieve a client for the Alibaba Cloud OSS SDK for Go and call an Alibaba Cloud service.

 package sample